TheOdinProject/curriculum/rails_programming/advanced_forms_and_activerecord/forms_advanced.md

 Sometimes, despite all the nice helpers Rails gives you, you just want to do something that's not standard.
 You should first wonder whether this is the easiest and most straightforward way to do things.
 If it passes the smell test, then go ahead and build your form.

 It's often easiest (and good practice while you're learning) to start with the most basic of HTML forms.
 If you don't understand what's going on in the basic HTML (and remember to include your CSRF token), then you'll be hopeless trying to use helpers.
-Once you've got a good handle on things, gradually bring in the Rails helpers like `#form_tag` and `#form_for`.
+Once you've got a good handle on things, gradually bring in the Rails helpers like `#form_tag` and `#form_with`.

 Don't get discouraged if you get some real head-scratcher moments when building nonstandard forms.
 It just takes some experience to feel comfortable.
 And if things are too out of hand, you may need to re-evaluate your approach (what exactly are you hoping to accomplish with your complex form?) and start again.